top of page

 • How This Affects Families and Educators: Improves identification and support for students with dyslexia in IEPs and enhances teacher preparation.

-• Summary: Mandates that teacher preparation programs include instruction in the detection, recognition, and interventions for students with dyslexia.
+• Summary: Requires teacher preparation programs to include literacy instruction reflecting current research, including at least 12 hours on detecting, recognizing, and providing structured literacy interventions for students with dyslexia.

-• How This Affects Families and Educators: Enhances new teachers' ability to support students with dyslexia.
+• How This Affects Families and Educators: Ensures that new teachers are trained to identify and support students with dyslexia, which can lead to earlier and more effective help in the classroom.

 • How This Affects Families and Educators: Ensures ongoing professional development for educators on dyslexia.